actualbudget/docs/docs/advanced/oauth-auth.md

 This feature requires use of [Actual Server](../config/)
 :::

-To enable this feature, you can do it using configuration file at actual server or you can use the UI
+To enable this feature, you can do it using configuration file at actual server, environment variables or you can use the UI

 ### Config using configuration file